tombakas/bbq_organizer/README.md

 ### Brief decsription

 This project is based on the structure provided by the cookicutter django set up.
 The root `urls.py` and project settings are contained in the `config` directory.
-As this is only a test project, all the environment variables, including secrets, have been commited to vs.
+As this is only a test project, all the environment variables, including secrets, have been commited to vs. The static assets are compiled using webpack.
+There are three setups: two for development and one for production (fauxduction).

+* The simplest setup just uses sqlite and a local django development server, it can be launched by running `make run` and then in parallel running `make watch` to compile static assets.
+* Then there is a dockerized setup that still mounts the local directory and thus expects for the static files to be compiled locally.
+It can be run with `make drun`
+* Finally, the faux-production setup partly immitates what a production environment looks like and copies over all the assets and compiles them autonomously.
+It can be run with `make prun`.

-Requirements to get the project running: `docker`, `docker-compose` and `make`
+**Requirements** to get the project running: `docker`, `docker-compose` and `make`

-Fingers crossed, this is all that is needed to test it:
+Fingers crossed, this is all that is needed to run it:
     `make prun`

 ### Bugs